Youth Empowerment in Brooklyn’s Backyard

 October 13, 2025

-This summer, a familiar sight graced some of the park’s most beloved community destinations.
-All summer long and continuing into the fall, our Woodlands Youth Crew and Park Youth Representatives have been hard at work caring for our natural areas and engaging our community at Lefferts Historic House and the Prospect Park Audubon Center.
+This year, a familiar sight graced some of the park’s most beloved community destinations: Brooklyn teens in our Woodlands Youth Crew and Park Youth Representatives have been hard at work caring for our natural areas and engaging our community at Lefferts Historic House and the Prospect Park Audubon Center.

-The Woodlands Youth Crew (WYC) is an essential part of the Alliance’s dedicated staff that works to restore and sustain Brooklyn’s last remaining upland forest.
-The program, which runs spring through fall, is team-based with a focus on collaboration.
+The Woodlands Youth Crew (WYC) is an essential part of the Alliance’s work to restore and sustain Brooklyn’s last remaining upland forest.
 The program provides teens with training, mentorship and professional experience in environmental conservation and park stewardship.
-This year’s crew of 20 youth from 15 different local high schools have spent their summer and fall delving into urban gardening and horticulture projects, including invasive species removal, planting, erosion control, trail work and more to help sustain our park while gaining valuable paid professional experience, networking skills, mentorship and more.
+This year’s crew of 20 youth from 15 different local high schools have spent their summer and fall delving into urban gardening and horticulture, including invasive species removal, planting, erosion control, trail work and more to help sustain our park while gaining valuable paid professional experience, networking skills, mentorship and more.

-“I’ve seen this group grow in countless ways throughout the season,” shares Woodlands Youth Crew Program Manager, Kendra Srebro.
-“One of my favorite things to do is to encourage the youth to teach each other the skills that they’ve learned.
+“I’ve seen this group grow in countless ways throughout the seasons,” shares Alliance Woodlands Youth Crew Program Manager Kendra Srebro.
+“One of my favorite things to do is to encourage the youth to teach each other.
 I teach one youth crew member a skill, and then supervise them teaching one of their fellow peers.
-When they are empowered to teach a skill, they not only learn it more thoroughly but also gain confidence.
-Watching them become teachers and owners of the skills that they’ve learned in the park is great.
-This team has impressed me so much with the attention to detail and the care they’ve put into their work; from taking care of our tools, communicating, learning a new restoration technique and preparing to take on new challenges.”
+When they are empowered to teach a skill they not only learn it more thoroughly but also gain confidence.
+This team has impressed me so much with the attention to detail and the care they’ve put into their work; from caring for our tools to communicating with one another, learning a new restoration technique, and taking on new challenges.”

-The team also embarked on field trips, exchanging knowledge and insights with partner organizations including Gowanus Canal Conservancy, Brooklyn Bridge Park, and Brooklyn Botanic Garden.
-Youth gained experience applying knowledge and skills to a range of real world settings and in a variety of natural landscapes.
-“A skill I’ve learned on the Youth Crew is how to remove mugwort and many other invasive plants, it was very rewarding since we can clearly see the difference before and after,” shares Woodlands Youth Crew Member, Tian Han.
+The team also embarked on field trips, applying their knowledge and skills to a range of real world settings and in a variety of natural landscapes, including the Gowanus Canal Conservancy, Brooklyn Bridge Park and Brooklyn Botanic Garden.
+“A skill I’ve learned on the Youth Crew is how to remove mugwort and many other invasive plants.
+It is very rewarding since we can clearly see the difference before and after,” shares Woodlands Youth Crew Member Tian Han.
 “I learned to identify both invasive and native species, learned to use different types of tools and also teamwork.”

 “Watching the PYRs grow in confidence has been rewarding and inspiring,” shared Public Programs Manager, Riah Kinsey.
-“This year, Lefferts Historic House PYRs came from a variety of backgrounds within the African diaspora-with many being recent immigrants from West Africa and the Caribbean.
-Through our programming, they’ve not only had the opportunity to learn about other cultures within their community, but also about the ways in which their own cultures have contributed to the history of Flatbush, and New York at large.
+“This year, our PYRs came from a variety of backgrounds within the African diaspora, with many being recent immigrants from West Africa and the Caribbean.
+Through our programming, they’ve not only had the opportunity to learn about other cultures within their community, but also about the ways in which their own cultures have contributed to the history of Flatbush and New York at large.
 It’s great to see the progress they’ve made in speaking confidently about those topics and to observe the thoughtful conversations they have with each other.”

-“It has been inspiring to watch the PYRs grow—becoming more confident in asking questions and resourceful in finding answers,” shared Public Programs Manager, Camilla Wilson.
+“It has been inspiring to watch the PYRs grow—becoming more confident in asking questions and resourceful in finding answers,” shared Alliance Public Programs Manager Camilla Wilson.
 “As they discovered this confidence, they became more open and welcoming to visitors.
-We are proud of their accomplishments and grateful for the energy, curiosity, and dedication they bring.”
+We are proud of their accomplishments and grateful for the energy, curiosity and dedication they bring.”

-In August, the WYC and PYRs came together for a career scavenger hunt throughout the park to explore the breadth and diversity of careers in green spaces.
+In August, the WYC and PYRs came together for a career scavenger hunt to explore the breadth and diversity of careers in green spaces.
 Youth embarked on a search to find and meet with Alliance team members across departments to discuss careers.

 Learn more about Youth Employment Programs in Prospect Park.